 4th stage of cancer, there is no 5th phase

-I love the light at the end of summer: long shadows, deep green and subtle softness that let the photographed skin shine.
-The end of August, it’s time to photograph all the ideas I collect in my notebook throughout the year.
-The end of summer is also a time of special intimacy, which appears every time I look at my beloved person through the camera mirrors.
-Photography is for me a companion of closeness.
+I love the light at the end of summer: long shadows, deep green and subtle softness that makes the photographed skin shine.
+The end of August is for me the time to photograph all the ideas I’ve collected in my notebook throughout the year.
+The end of summer is also a time of special intimacy, which appears every time I look at my beloved persons through camera lenses.
+Photography is for me a companion in closeness.
 And my father was the main character of my photo series in recent years.

-The beginning of June we got the diagnosis: the fourth stage of cancer, there is no fifth.
-A vision of the last common moments appeared before us.
+At the beginning of June, we got the diagnosis: the fourth stage of cancer, there is no fifth.
+A vision of the last moments together appeared before us.

-Creativity has always been my way to carefully look at the world from other points of view that is necessary for gaining knowledge.
-That is why I decided to use art and embroidering to think about what is happening around me.
-I involved my relatives in this process.
-My mother helped me measure, cut the fabric and sew it on the machine, later my son and husband helped me with making up the pattern, arranging the space for embroidering (they would often hide me from my dad so that he would not discover the surprise).
-I gave him a scarf a few days after shaving his head, as “new hair”.
+Creativity has always been my way to carefully look at the world from other points of view that are necessary for gaining knowledge.
+That is why I decided to use art and embroidering to think about what was happening around me.
+I involved my relatives in that process.
+My mother helped me measure, cut the fabric, and sew it with the machine, later my son and husband helped me with making up the pattern and arranging the space for embroidering (they would often hide me from my dad so that he would not discover the surprise).
+I gave him the scarf a few days after shaving his head, as his “new hair”.
 Dad wore it, he always had it with him.

 The act of embroidering itself was related to taming the disease and learning to accept the emotions.
-I knew that I could not overcome death, I can only ensure that the circumstances of dying – loneliness, suffering, social exclusion were as painless as possible.
-I had to learn in a short time to treat illness and dying as a part of my life, to be able to approach both processes carefully and finally be able to appreciate the beauty of the last moments with each other.
-Experiencing dad’s disease is also looking at a beautiful mother who is in a hurry to prepare a house and bake a cake for the return of her beloved husband from the hospital.
-It is also the last eaten puff, coffee, read book, return to your favorite song.
-These little things acquire an extraordinary significance in its finality.
+I knew that I could not overcome death, I could only ensure that the circumstances of dying – loneliness, suffering, social exclusion – were as painless as possible.
+In a short time, I had to learn to treat illness and dying as a part of my life, to be able to approach both processes carefully and to finally appreciate the beauty of the last moments with each other.
+Experiencing dad’s disease was also about looking at my beautiful mother who was in a hurry to prepare the house and bake a cake for the return of her beloved husband from the hospital.
+It was also the last cream puff and coffee taken together, the last read book, the return to your favorite song.
+Such little things acquire an extraordinary significance in their finality.

-Dad would be a man with the appearance of an Indian: hazel, deep-set eyes, a curved nose, long black hair, and the back like loaves of bread.
-Cochise nickname stuck to him in his youth, and with age only got stronger.
-He was an Indian to me since childhood.
-The loss of hair caused by the effects of chemotherapy was therefore not only a change in appearance for him, but it was a loss of a piece of identity.
-This is why the main motive of the headscarf is feathers from the plume, which among the Indians had religious significance, it was even a magical protective talisman.
+Dad resembled a Native American, with his hazel, deep-set eyes, his curved nose, his long black hair, and his back looking like loaves of bread.
+The nickname “Cochise” stuck to him in his youth, and with age it only got stronger.
+He was a Native American to me from my childhood.
+The loss of hair caused by the chemotherapy was therefore not only a change in appearance for him, but also a loss of a piece of identity.
+This is why the main motif of the headscarf was feathers from a headdress, which had a religious significance among the Native Americans, it was even used as a magical protective talisman.

-I put it on his head after death while preparing and washing the body (it is worth tying a scarf on the jaw before the body cools down so that it does not fall down, so that the face is not open).
+I put the headscarf on his head after his death, while preparing and washing the body (it is also a good idea to tie a scarf on the jaw before the body cools down, so that it does not fall down and the mouth is not open).

-The headscarf was cremated with him.
-The very process of creating a headscarf and its presence in our reality was a symbol of the struggle for a good life with illness and dying.
+The headscarf was cremated with my father.
+The very process of creating a headscarf and its presence in our reality was a symbol of the struggle for a good life with illness and dying

-The story and photographic documentation of making of the headscarf for ailing father, which eventually became a symbol of learning what a good dying is.
+The story and photographic documentation of making a headscarf for my ailing father, which eventually became a symbol of learning what good dying is.